bsbarkur/anveshanegalu/_posts/2024-02-06-building-a-gpt-karpathy.md

 This code will print a sequence of 100 words that were generated by the model.

-## Transformer based trainer
+## Building a transformer that can generate characters

-In the code below, we explain transformer based model.
+In the code below, we explain transformer based model iterating and finetuning the baseline bigram model developed above.

 ```
 import torch